p15martin/node-reference-app/README.md

 Running the tests
 -----------------
-Like the professional programmers we are, lets start with the tests.
+Like the professional programmers we are, we will start with the tests.
 I choose [Buster](http://busterjs.org/) for my test framework and [Sinon.JS](http://sinonjs.org/) for my [test spies](http://xunitpatterns.com/Test%20Spy.html), [stubs](http://xunitpatterns.com/Test%20Stub.html), and [mocks](http://xunitpatterns.com/Mock%20Object.html).
+[Sinon.JS](http://sinonjs.org/) is embedded within [Buster](http://busterjs.org/), which is super nice and makes it super easy to write robust tests.

 First off clone the code from GitHub.